valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Conference.md

 ## Speaking Experience

+I have given hundreds of technology presentations to large and small groups, for both technical and business audiences.

-I lead the PACE DBMS effort at Wang Labs, so gave many presentations for press briefings, User Conference Keynotes and working sessions, etc.
+* I lead the PACE DBMS effort at Wang Labs, so gave many presentations for press briefings, User Conference Keynotes and working sessions, etc.

-I was the CTO at Versata, so served as the lead technical presenter at User Groups and Conferences.
+* I was the CTO at Versata, so served as the lead technical presenter at User Groups and Conferences.